whoisaplex/apple/README.md

 * game.js

 #### Adding dom eventlisteners:
-In ui.js in the initDOMEvents function
+In ui.js in the initDOMEvents function.

-### Node server
+## Node server

 #### Modules